StackExchange/dnscontrol/docs/getting-started.md

-generate them automatically using the [convertzone](https://github.com/StackExchange/dnscontrol/blob/master/cmd/convertzone/README.md) utility that is included in the DNSControl repo (it converts BIND-style zone files to DNSControl's language).
+generate them automatically using the [convertzone](https://github.com/StackExchange/dnscontrol/blob/master/cmd/convertzone/README.md) utility that is included in the DNSControl repo (it converts BIND-style zone files and OctoDNS-style YAML files to DNSControl's language).

 Now you can make change to the domain(s)  and run `dnscontrol preview`